I like to think about how to tell better stories.

 We would set aside time each week to explore new academic research and interact with the scientific community on behavioural research, human psychology, and online marketing.

-I wouldn’t go out on a frantic hiring spree with all that money, but instead, invest heavily in the people we already have.
+I wouldn’t go out on a frantic hiring spree, but rather invest heavily in the people we already have onboard.